 6. What is/was your hourly wage rate?

-- O Less than \$7.25 per hour

-- \$7.25 per hour

-- \$7.26-\$9.00 per hour

-- \$9.01-\$10.00 per hour

-- \$10.01 or more per hour

-- Other, please specify:

-Post-Secondary Education

-7. At any time since leaving high school, have you ever taken classes through any type of school, training, or education program?
-Yes No → Go to question 14 8.
-In what type of school, training, or education program were you enrolled?
-High school completion program (Adult Basic Education, GED) Short-term education or employment training (WIA, Job Corps) Vocational or Technical School (less than a 2-year program including certificate programs) Community or Technical College (2-year college) College or University (4-year college) Enrolled in studies while incarcerated Military Other, please specify:
+Less than \$9.00 per hour \$9.00 per hour \$9.01-\$10.00 per hour \$10.01 or more per hour Other, please specify: 7.
+When doing your job, do/did you interact or talk with co-workers without a disability to get your job done?
+O Yes No 8.
+In this job, are/were you eligible for (can you get) a pay raise or promotion?
+Yes No 9.
+Are/were you paid the same as the other people who work in a similar job with the same skills, experience, and training?
+Yes No 10.
+In this job, do/did you receive benefits (such as health, dental, or vision insurance, paid sick leave or vacation, social security, unemployment insurance, or workers' compensation)?
+Yes No Post-Secondary Education 11.
+At any time since leaving high school, have you ever taken classes through any type of school, training, or education program? Γ Yes No → Go to question 18 \downarrow 0 110 7 00 to question 20 In what type of school, training, or education program were you enrolled?
+O High school completion program (Adult Basic Education, GED) Short-term education or employment training (WIA, Job Corps) Vocational or Technical School (less than a 2-year program including certificate programs) Community or Technical College (2-year college) College or University (4-year college) Enrolled in studies while incarcerated Other please specify: Other, please specify:

-9. Did you complete at least a full term (semester or quarter)?

-O Yes

-O No

-10. Were you enrolled full time?

-O Yes

-O No

-11. Are you currently enrolled in any type of school, training, or education program?

-• O Yes

-\bigcirc No \rightarrow Go to question 14

-↓

-12. In what type of school, training, or education program are you currently enrolled?

-O High school completion program (Adult Basic Education, GED)

-O Short-term education or employment training (WIA, Job Corps)

-O Vocational or Technical School (less than a 2-year program, including certificate programs)

-O Community or Technical College (2-year college)

-O College or University (4-year college)

-O Enrolled in studies while incarcerated

-O Military

-O Other, please specify:

-13. Are you currently enrolled full time?

-O Yes

-O No

-Adult Agencies

-14. Adult Agencies Do you currently receive services from any adult agency?

-\bigcirc Yes \rightarrow Go to question 15

-· O No

-L

-14a.
-Have you ever received services from any adult agency?

-O Yes

-\bigcirc No \rightarrow Go to question 16
+13. Did you complete at least a full term (semester or quarter)?
+O Yes O No 14.
+Were you enrolled full-time?
+O Yes O No 15.
+Are you currently enrolled in any type of school, training, or education program?
+Yes No → Go to question 18 16.
+In what type of school, training, or education program are you currently enrolled?
+High school completion program (Adult Basic Education, GED) Short-term education or employment training (WIA, Job Corps) Vocational or Technical School (less than a 2-year program including certificate programs) Community or Technical College (2-year college) College or University (4-year college) Enrolled in studies while incarcerated Military Other, please specify: 17.
+Are you currently enrolled full-time?
+Yes No Adult Agencies 18.
+Do you currently receive services from any adult agency? ○ Yes → Go to question 19 ○ No 18a.
+Have you ever received services from any adult agency? ○ Yes ○ No → Go to question 20

-15. From which agency or agencies have you received services?
+19. From which agency or agencies have you received services?
 (Select all that apply.)

-- VR or Vocational Rehabilitation

-- HHS Developmental Disability Services

-- DoL Workforce Investment Job Training Program (formerly JTPA)

-- Community Mental Health

-- Other, please specify:
+VR or Vocational Rehabilitation HHS - Developmental Disability Services DoL Workforce Investment - Job Training Program (formerly JTPA) Community Mental Health Other, please specify:

-16. Who filled out this survey?
+20 Who filled out this survey?

-- O Former Student
+20. O Former Student

-- O Former Student's Parent
+O Former Student's Parent

-- Former Student's Guardian
+O Former Student's Guardian

-- O Someone else, please indicate relationship to former student:
+Someone else, please indicate relationship to former student:

-- 17. Do you have any suggestions for your high school which would help students be better prepared for life after high school?
+21. Do you have any suggestions for your high school which would help students be better prepared for life

+after high school?

 Thank you!

+·

 Please use the postage-paid return envelope included in your survey packet to return your questionnaire.

-Questions or requests from this survey can be directed to: Bureau of Sociological Research University of Nebraska-Lincoln 907 Oldfather Hall | PO Box 880325 Lincoln, NE 68588-0325 Phone: 1-800-480-4549 (toll free) E-mail: bosr@unl.edu
+Questions or requests from this survey can be directed to:

+Bureau of Sociological Research

+University of Nebraska-Lincoln

+907 Oldfather Hall PO Box 880325

+Lincoln, NE 68588-0325

+Phone: 1-800-480-4549 (toll free)

+E-mail: bosr@unl.edu